Weird + Wonderful + Colorful Exploring Austin's Street Art

 Welcome to Historic 6th

-Welcoming visitors to Austin’s famous 6th street entertainment district, the bold typography and color blocking of this massive mural are a fitting entrée to the eclectic performers that grace its stages.
-Designed and painted by Sanctuary Printshop in 2012 as an homage to Austin as the live music capital of the world.
+Welcoming visitors to Austin’s famous 6th Street entertainment district, the bold typography and color blocking on this massive mural are a fitting entrée to the eclectic performers who grace its stages.
+It was designed and painted by Sanctuary Printshop in 2012 as an homage to Austin as the Live Music Capital of the World.

 Smile! even if you don't want to

-United Way of Greater Austin, 2000 E MLK Blvd, Austin, TX
+United Way of Greater Austin, 2000 E. MLK Boulevard

 Hope Outdoor Gallery

-If you are looking to leave your own mark on the city, this is your place.
-Using the remains of an abandoned construction project, famed street artist Shepard Fairey kicked things off with several large pieces – followed by muralists and street artists who have painted every inch of the three-story lot.
-The beauty is in the evolution, new art is being layered over the old in an ever changing, ever evolving, art installation.
+If you’re looking to leave your own mark on the city, this is your place.
+Using the remains of an abandoned construction project, famed street artist Shepard Fairey kicked things off with several large pieces — followed by muralists and street artists who have painted every inch of the three-story lot.
+The beauty is in the evolution; new art is layered over the old in an ever-changing, ever-evolving art installation.
 You can even leave your own mark for a fee.